eNMS-automation/eNMS/README.md

 ## 5. Event-driven automation

-While services can be run directly and immediately from the web UI, you can also schedule them to run at a later time, or periodically by defining a frequency, a start date and an end date.
+While services can be run directly and immediately from the UI, you can also schedule them to run at a later time, or periodically by defining a frequency or a CRON expression.
 All scheduled tasks are displayed in a calendar.

 [![Calendar](docs/_static/base/features/calendar.png)](https://enms.readthedocs.io/en/develop/automation/execution.html)